Pages

 The caves are formed of Gambier Limestone, and by a process of chemical dissolution have formed over thousands of years, the limestone being originally formed some 35 to 45 million years ago!

-The cave gained its name after a Mr Carl Engelbrecht arrived from Germany, and bought a nearby flour mill, turning it into a whiskey distillery.
+The cave gained its name after Mr Carl Engelbrecht arrived from Germany, and bought a nearby flour mill, turning it into a whiskey distillery.
 He used the caves to dump all of the waste and by-products, evidence of bottles can still be found today!

-After a group of divers explored the caves by request of local council, it was decided they wouldn't be suitable for a tourist development due to the large piles of rubbish inside and the possibility of people being hurt in small lakes and waters inside.
+After a group of divers explored the caves by the request of the local council, it was decided they wouldn't be suitable for a tourist development due to the large piles of rubbish inside and the possibility of people being hurt in small lakes and waters inside.

 In late 2008 a tourist was enjoying the caves when she took a random photograph, as tourists do, she got a shock when looking at the picture when she found the face of a small boy looking out at her from behind a rock.
+The boy seemed to have an unearthly blue glow to him.

 She was stunned and sent the photo to be viewed by the tour group.
 Someone in the tour group leaked the photo online, and soon it was in all the local papers and a media frenzy grew around it.
 The photo was also available online.